ncezid-biome/HMAS-QC-Pipeline/README.md

 The tool takes a user-configurable settings file and multiplexed fastq files (gzipped or not), and executes a custom workflow using Mothur.
 It provides 2 main outputs of interest:

-1. A **fasta** file containing the high-quality sequences after cleaning
+1. A **fasta** file containing the high-quality representative unique sequences after cleaning
+2. A **count_table** file containing the abundance information of the above fasta file
 2. A **summary** file containing summary statistics of reads after each step of the workflow

-For more information and to see visualizations describing the workflow, see [this folder containing visuals](https://github.com/jessicarowell/HMAS-QC-Pipeline/tree/master/visuals).
+For more information and to see visualizations describing the workflow, see [this folder containing visuals](https://github.com/ncezid-biome/HMAS-QC-Pipeline/tree/master/visuals).

 This pipeline has been designed and tested under Linux CentOS and Ubuntu platforms.
 It has not been tested under Windows.